mikecybersec/Kape2ADX/README.md

 # Kape2ADX
 This is a project for automating your KAPE process.
-Currently, this project takes KAPE .zips found in blob storage, turns the artefacts into super timelines, then uploads the .csv back to Blob.
-You can optionally connect blob as a data source to Azure Data Explorer to then do forensics via KQL.
+The project performs the following steps:
+- Monitors Azure Blob container for new KAPE .zips
+- Automatically pulls them down for processing with Log2Timeline/PSort (Auto checks for .zips already processed)
+- Uploads the .csv super timeline to Blob container

+The outputted super timelines can be ingested in Azure Data Explorer where you can then do DFIR with KQL.
+Some KQL queries have been provided under folder 'KQL'.

 ![alt text](https://i.imgur.com/BiSSO7m.png)